cvcoding/code4saliency/readme.md

-This is a saliency code implemented via pytorch
+The core code for three stage saliency is provided here, which is implemented via pytorch.

 generate training set index:
 gen_label_csv.py